vam-community/vam-party/USAGE.md

     > party status
     Analyzing the saves folder and gettings the packages list from the registry, please wait...
     Scanned 338 scenes and 123 scripts in 13.91s, and downloaded 15 packages in 0.24s.
 Total wait time: 14.03s
     There were 3 errors in the saves folder.
-Run with --warnings to print them. some-script 1.0.0 "Script Name.cs" (referenced by 2 scenes)
+Run with --errors to print them. some-script 1.0.0 "Script Name.cs" (referenced by 2 scenes)
     - scene\Some Scene.json
     - scene\Some Other Scene.json